-Go to the Cloud SQL Instances page in the Google Cloud Console.
+Go to the Cloud SQL Instances page42 in the Google Cloud Console.

-- From the client machine, use What's my IP to see the IP address of the client machine. - Copy that IP address. - Go to the Cloud SQL Instances page in the Google Cloud Console.
+- From the client machine, use What's my IP43 to see the IP address of the client machine. - · Copy that IP address. - Go to the Cloud SQL Instances page44 in the Google Cloud Console. - Open the instance Overview page, and record the IP address. - Select the Connections tab. - Under Authorized networks, click Add Network and enter the IP address of the client machine.